 Rain Pants (optional)

 This is an optional item, but one I really wished I’d had for trekking.
 When it’s pouring rain (as it often does in Milford Sound), your hiking pants might not be waterproof enough to keep you comfortable.
-I used the MEC Hydrofoil Rain Pants for three years but lost right before I left for New Zealand.

 If you want to enjoy all the outdoor wonder that New Zealand has to offer, I absolutely recommend bringing a pair of waterproof hiking boots.
 They will keep you dry and comfortable throughout your trip.
-If you’re in need of a pair, I’ve written an article with my best tips for buying a pair of hiking boots.

 Your base layer has a few functions, but the primary one is keeping your body dry from the inside out.
 When you’re active, your body sweats.
 You want the clothing that directly touches your body to wick away moisture, not absorb and retain moisture.
 Wet clothing = cold body.